 Conclusion

-Triggered lightning is a bigger threat for helicopters than for fixed wing.
+Triggered lightning is a bigger threat for helicopters than for fixed wing due to the operating environment and aircraft design.
 While lightning can strike any aircraft, aircraft with engines closer to each other are more susceptible to a dual engine flame-out.

 The North Sea area’s conditions enable the potential for triggered lightning a lot more than other areas in the world, making it even more important to use proper planning tools to assess the risk levels involved for flights, especially from October to April.